DavidVujic/poetry-multiproject-plugin/README.md

 poetry build-project
 ```

-Check the code used in an individual project:
+Check the code used in a project:

 ``` shell
 poetry check-project